10 Days in Slovenia: Itinerary, What to Do & Where to Go

 It’s also the perfect destination to base yourself for epic Ljubljana day trips.
 In a small country like Slovenia, getting from place to place is easy.
 If you’re super tight on time and don’t want to pack your bags so often, I’d recommend sticking around longer in Ljubljana (otherwise, check out this itinerary for one day in Ljubljana).

-Four days seems to be a good compromise, allowing for two full days of exploring Ljubljana and two days for day trips elsewhere in Slovenia.
+Four days in Ljubljana seems to be a good compromise.
+It’ll allow for two full days of exploring Ljubljana itself and two days for day trips elsewhere in the country.

 What to do in Ljubljana

 Planning out things to do in Ljubljana hardly involves much guesswork.
-Most attractions lie within tightly-packed central Ljubljana, especially in and around Old Town.
-You can reach just about everything you’d want to see in Ljubljana by foot.
+Most of its top tourist attractions lie within tightly-packed central Ljubljana, especially in and around Old Town.
+You can reach just about everything you’d want to see in Ljubljana on foot.

 Wander around Old Town